0xmd/Bad_IAC_demo/README.md

 ```
 nmap -sT -Pn -p 22 TARGET-IP
 ```
+- Identify offending Security Groups using the CLI:
 ```
 aws ec2 describe-security-groups --query 'SecurityGroups[?IpPermissions[?ToPort==`22` && contains(IpRanges[].CidrIp, `0.0.0.0/0`)]].{GroupId: GroupId, GroupName: GroupName, VpcId: VpcId}'
 ```
-- Verify that a (detective) AWS Config rule was deployed as part of the TF stack using the AWS Console, or the CLI:
+- Verify that a AWS Config rule was deployed as part of the TF stack using the AWS Console, or the CLI:
 ```
 aws configservice describe-config-rules
 ```